 - Pet therapy

 - Gym & exercise time

 - Puzzles, cards, and board games

-As your time with us draws to a close, you’ll work alongside our discharge planner to create a plan of care for your continued recovery.
+As your time at our treatment center draws to a close, you’ll work alongside our discharge planner to create a plan of care for your continued recovery.
 You may decide that you’d like to continue your care in a similarly structured environment and opt to join a residential treatment program.
 Others may opt to step down into a structured outpatient program, such as a partial hospitalization program or intensive outpatient program, which will allow for slow integration back into your community.
-Still others may feel they’ve made enough progress in our treatment program that they’re ready to discharge home with referrals for traditional outpatient therapy and support groups such as N.A.
+Still others may feel they’ve made enough progress at Highland Ridge Hospital in our treatment program that they’re ready to discharge home with referrals for traditional outpatient therapy and support groups such as N.A.